CodingItWrong/codingitwrong.com/_posts/2020-06-23-ember-list.md

 There are a lot of things I like about Ember.js, but Ember Data is my favorite part.
 Ember Data with a JSON:API backend are an order of magnitude less work than any other data layer I've seen.
 A lot works out of the box--but it still sometimes requires tweaking to get it to work just the way you like.
 Let's look at how a simple todo list can present some surprising requirements, and how we can implement them with Ember Data.

+You can also check out [the full application repo](https://github.com/CodingItWrong/surely-ember) if you like.

 ## The Query

 I'm building a todo list application called Surely.